gwu-libraries/sfm-ui/about/overview.md

 What is the state of the software?
 ----------------------------------
 The first version of SFM was released in June 2016.
-While it is suitable for production, it should be considered immature.
+While it is suitable for production, it should be considered a work in progress.
 Development is active and ongoing.

 Social Feed Manager is supported by a grant from the National Historical Publications & Records Commission.